 Yes.
 HOW groups must follow the Twelve Traditions and adhere to the bylaws just as all OA groups.
 For more information, see Policy 1992a in the Business Conference Policy Manual in the World Service Business Conference Final Report.

 You can give service right away.
 Carrying the message to the compulsive eater who still suffers is the basic purpose of our Fellowship; therefore, it is the most fundamental form of service.
 Any form of service—no matter how small—which helps reach a fellow sufferer adds to the quality of our own recovery.

-Ask your group, intergroup or region about requirements for service above the group level.
+Ask your group, intergroup/service board, or region about requirements for service above the group level.

 What does a meeting’s secretary do?

-The secretary is responsible for making sure that the local intergroup, the region and the WSO know of any changes to the meeting’s location, day, time, contact or intergroup affiliation.
+The secretary is responsible for making sure that the local intergroup/service board, the region, and the WSO know of any changes to the meeting’s location, day, time, contact, or intergroup/service board affiliation.
 The secretary coordinates group activities including opening and setting up the meeting place; conducting necessary elections or appointing other group service positions; and presiding over steering committee meetings.
 The secretary makes announcements at meetings and ensures that others, such as the intergroup rep, have time to report during the meeting.
-In most groups the secretary keeps all the group’s records, including a file of OA birthdays, weekly sign-in sheets, lists of members willing to sponsor, records of steering committee meetings and mailings from the WSO (adapted from OA Handbook for Members, Groups, Intergroups).
+In most groups the secretary keeps all the group’s records, including a file of OA birthdays, weekly sign-in sheets, lists of members willing to sponsor, records of steering committee meetings, and mailings from the WSO (adapted from OA Handbook for Members, Groups and Service Bodies).